 This article will cover the following technical SEO topics: website security, mobile usability, and hreflang tags.

-- How to install an SSL certificate on your Shopify website
+- How to enable SSL for your Shopify store

-- How to implement hreflang (for international websites)
+- How to implement and maintain hreflang tags

 This article is the foundation of our extensive technical SEO blog series.
 In the months to come, we’ll publish seven guides dedicated to the most important technical SEO topics: crawling and indexing, website architecture and navigation, page speed, duplicate content, broken links, and structured data.
 We’ll also publish an article with extra technical SEO tips - we’ll talk about website security, mobile usability, and hreflang tags.